 How to Help Your Newborn Sleep

 Overstimulation during the day can cause your baby to either sleep too little, or sleep when they should be eating, due to exhaustion.
 Your baby can also become overtired if they stay awake too long in between naps, which usually causes them to become very fussy and harder to settle for sleep.
-Here’s how you can help your newborn sleep and begin instilling healthy sleep habits:
+Here’s how you can help your baby fall asleep and begin instilling healthy sleep habits:

 1. Teach the difference between night and day: If you have a baby who seems to sleep a lot during the day, but is wide awake come bedtime, it could be a sign that they’re getting their days and nights confused.
 Remember to keep night times dark and calm with little activity.
 Following a consistent bedtime routine helps them understand when it’s night and time for bed.
 You can have a similar routine before naps, but make it a shortened version.